nkoster/fiber2/README.md

 ### OpenID-Connect Authentication

-The kafkasearch-ui backend is using OIDC middleware for authenticating API requests, however, it's currently still Work-in-Progress.
+The kafkasearch-ui backend is using OIDC middleware for authenticating API requests, however, it's currently still pretty WIP.
 You can disable the OIDC middleware entirely by using the environment variable `USE_AUTH=false`

 ### Third-party Resources